alter5/citygo-frontend-angular/README.md

 # CityGo - Trips for Any City
 CityGo allows users to find vacation routes for any city.
-It is integrated with Google Maps to give an overview of the trip, as well as navigate it.
+It is integrated with Google Maps to allow users to navigate the trip on their device.

 The frontend of this application uses Angular and Tailwind.